Skip to main content

-AgriWebb's Stocking Rate vs Carrying Capacity Report (SR:CC) enables you to look back historically, using cumulative stocking rate (in stock days or DSE days per ha and rainfall records).
+AgriWebb's Stocking Rate vs Carrying Capacity Report (SR:CC) enables you to look back historically across your farm (both whole farm or specific blocks), using cumulative stocking rate (DSE days / ha / 100 mm).

 Compare against your own farm benchmark or long-term sustainable carrying capacity to see when you have been overstocked or understocked to plan ahead accordingly.